 - Watch this short video for helpful tips on using the platform and joining with video and audio.

 - Watch this video to learn more about Zoom controls and how to best use the system.

 When you join the call, make sure to put yourself on mute (either on your computer or on your phone).
 This will help to keep background noise to a minimum.
 Just remember to unmute yourself whenever you speak (see videos above for guidance).
 We suggest wearing earbuds or headphones to avoid feedback and echoes.

 When the group has an English Conversation Facilitator, they will help to lead the call and direct conversation.

 When the group does not have a Facilitator, please use this time to check-in on one another and pick a topic to discuss.
 Please make sure everyone has a chance to talk throughout the conversation.

 If everyone joins with a computer, Zoom has a chat function that you can use to ask questions or “raise your hand” to speak next.
-If everyone joins via video, you can also physically raise your hand, that way participants aren’t speaking over one another.
+If everyone joins by video, you can also physically raise your hand so that participants aren’t speaking over one another.

-Heralded for superior attention to the English language needs of Yale international students and scholars, the English Language Program at Yale (ELP) was created specifically to support their English language academic and professional development needs.
+The ELP was created specifically to support the English language academic and professional development needs of Yale students and scholars.
 The ELP offers academic courses in speaking, writing, vocabulary, Teaching in the American Classroom, and Professional Communication Skills to prepare students for their academic classes, teaching, professional presentations, and careers beyond Yale.
 The twelve-week courses meet in the Center for Language Study (CLS) Well-equipped multimedia facilities with specialized software and self-study material are also available for use in the CLS by Yale international students and scholars with a valid ID.